 Tips for choking prevention

 - Cut foods into small pieces.
-Even foods that are “easy” to chew, like hot dogs and grapes, should be cut into very small pieces to prevent choking.
+Even “easy” to chew foods, like hot dogs and grapes, should be cut into very small pieces to prevent choking.

 - Cook vegetables to make them softer.
 Crunchy vegetables are harder for young children to chew completely, making them a common choking hazard.
 Cooking vegetables (by steaming, for example) makes them softer and easier to chew.

 - Avoid eating on-the-go (e.g. in the car).
 When a child is distracted, they are less likely to focus on chewing their food completely.
-It is safest to eat at a table at home, so they child can chew food completely before swallowing.
+More importantly, you can’t always give them your full attention (especially if you’re driving).
+It is safest to eat at a table at home and then go out.
+That way the child can chew food completely before swallowing.

 - Keep small toy parts out of reach.
-You should even keep these things out of reach of older children, as older children may leave them out where a younger child or infant could reach the object and put it in their mouth.
+You should even keep small toys and toy parts out of reach of older children, as older children may leave them out where a younger child or infant could reach the object and put it in their mouth.

 - Be extra cautious with children with certain disabilities or illnesses.
 Some disabilities (notably cerebral palsy, epilepsy, and chronic asthma) can make children more susceptible to choking.
 If you’re caring for an infant or child with these problems or others, take special care when it comes to choking prevention.

 When you become a parent for the first time, or when you find yourself caring for infants regularly, you suddenly become acutely aware of everything that could go wrong with the baby.
-Those sweet infants seem so fragile and helpless, and we want to do everything we can to be prepared to help them should an emergency situation arise.
+They seem so fragile and helpless, and you want to do everything you can to be prepared to help them should an emergency situation arise.

 Most of the time, it’s relatively clear when your infant is suffering, hurt, or in danger.
 Other times, however, the signs of danger are more subtle.
 This can sometimes be the case with choking.

-Choking is extremely dangerous for young babies, who not only are not able to help themselves while choking, but are not even able to communicate that they are choking.
-This leaves it entirely up to the parent or caregiver to recognize the signs of choking and take steps to clear the infant’s airway.
+Young babies cannot help themselves while choking, nor can they even let you know that they are choking.
+In fact, when in distress due to choking, babies often freeze up and don’t make any noise at all.
+This leaves it entirely up to the parent or caregiver to recognize the signs of choking and take immediate steps to clear the infant’s airway.

-Choking relief training is something that Infant CPR provides in each of our CPR certification courses, including the course for infants.
-That is the best way to receive comprehensive training on the subject.
-That said, it’s important for everyone to be able to recognize the warning signs of a choking infant, so we’re discussing the most common ones below.
+Infant CPR provides choking relief training in each of our CPR certification courses, including the course for infants.
+The best way to be prepared for a choking emergency is comprehensive training.
+That said, every parent and caregiver should be able to recognize the warning signs of a choking infant, so we discuss the most common signs below.